MattGaarder/js-FCC/Notes/definitive-notes.md

 To obtain the value of a property, use the dot (.) or square bracket ([]) operators described in §4.4.
 The lefthand side should be an expression whose value is an object.

 If using the dot operator, the righthand side must be a simple identifier that names the property.
 If using square brackets, the value within the brackets must be an expression that evaluates to a string that contains the desired property name:

 ```
 let author = book.author; // Get the "author" property of the book.
 let name = author.surname; // Get the "surname" property of the author.
 let title = book["main title"]; // Get the "main title" property of the book.
 ```
 As explained in the preceding section, the following two JavaScript expressions have the same value:

 ```
 object.property
 object["property"]
 ```
-The first syntax, using the dot and an identifier, is like the syntax used to access a static field of a struct or object in C or Java.
+The first syntax, using the dot and an identifier, is like the syntax used to access a static field of a struct or object in C or Java. jamy

+---

 ## Example on case where array bracket notation is necessary